rui314/mold/docs/mold.md

   object file in a static archive got linked or why some shared library is kept in an output file's dependency list even with `--as-needed`.

+* `--relocatable-merge-sections`:
+  By default, `mold` doesn't merge input sections by name when merging input object files into a single output object file for `-r`.
+For example, `.text.foo` and `.text.bar` aren't merged for `-r` even though they are merged into `.text` based on the default section merging rules.

+  This option changes the behavior so that `mold` merges input sections by name by the default section merging rules.

 * `--repro`:
   Archive input files, as well as a text file containing command line options, in a tar file so that you can run `mold` with the exact same inputs again.